Fisher Lectureship Award

 Dr. Katz leaves behind a legacy of scientific inquiry and formidable nurturing.
 In the words of Dr. Francis Collins, Director of the National Institutes of Health in Bethesda, Maryland, United States, --- “The Torch Has Been Passed”.

 This year, the American Contact Dermatitis Society had selected Dr. Katz to be the Alexander A. Fisher Keynote Lecturer at the Annual Meeting in Washington D.C.
 In recognition of Dr. Katz’s foundational role in establishing the roots upon which our Society has been built, Drs.
-Alan Moshell and Anthony Gaspari will initiate a tribute and Dr. Boris Lushniak will present the tributary Fisher lecture on “The Enduring Power of Leadership”.
+Alan Moshell and Frank Gerberick will initiate a tribute and Dr. Boris Lushniak will present the tributary Fisher lecture on “The Enduring Power of Leadership in Contact Dermatitis”.
 We will also honor Dr. Katz with the ACDS Lifetime Achievement Award at the 30th Anniversary Gala.

-The Enduring Power of Leadership - Boris D. Lushniak, MD MPH
+The Enduring Power of Leadership in Contact Dermatitis - Boris D. Lushniak, MD MPH

 Rear Admiral retired (RADM Ret) Boris D. Lushniak, MD MPH, has been Dean of the School of Public Health at the University of Maryland since January 2017.
 Prior to that he served as Professor and Chair of the Department of Preventive Medicine and Biostatistics and Professor of Dermatology, F. Edward Hébert School of Medicine at the Uniformed Services University of the Health Sciences (USUHS) in Bethesda, Maryland.